-In the Pathway courses, students practice essay writing and get feedback from their teachers.
+In the Pathway courses, students specifically practice essay writing and get feedback from their teachers.

 What teaching methods do you use?

 “The math courses include an exam as well as homework.
-The students can choose 2-3 assingments to turn in, but it is not mandatory.
+The students can choose 2-3 assignments to turn in, but it is not mandatory.
 However, if the students return them before the exam, they get feedback on what is going well, and where they still need practice.
-If the assingments are correct, they will get 20% towards their mark based on the assingments.
-These assingments are a great learning tool, as you already learn the basics before the exam.”
+If the assignments are correct, they will get 20% towards their mark based on the assignments.
+These assignments are a great learning tool, as you already learn the basics before the exam.”

 During his lessons, Ilari asks a lot of questions and tries to get the students involved in the conversation.

-“I ask the students abour their current knowledge, and from there we work forwards step by step.”
+“I ask the students about their current knowledge, and from there we work forwards step by step.”

-“In economics, I take more innovative approach.
-The lessons are two hours, and I give two questions for the students.
-I will ask them a question about a situation in their own country in relation to economics.
+“In economics, I take a more innovative approach.
+The lessons are two hours, and I give two questions to the students.
+I will ask them questions about the situation in their own country about the economy.
 The assignment is to answer with one paragraph.
 We will read through some of the answers and get an idea of what is happening around the world.
-This is a way to connect the theory to practice.
-I find that it is easier for students to participate in conversation when the topic is regarding their own countries.”
+This is a way to connect theory to practice.
+I find that it is easier for students to participate in the conversation when the topic is regarding their own countries.”

 What is it like to study in the pathway program?